Origins Story #1: Part 3

 “But the doctor had scouts in the forest.
 He heard that the military was coming to take him, just as he had taken us.”
 She grits her teeth and blinks away tears.
 “And so he separated me from them and shot me before he locked them in from the inside.

 “I heard every shot.
 Every cry.
 Every sound.
 Until there was nothing.”
 She says, letting a single tear trail down her cheek.
-“Nothing but silence.”
+“But silence.”

 She gives me a conflicted look and withdraws her hand.
 “You are kind.
 The kind ones always want something of me.”